M. N. Abdul Majeed: Political career

 Majeed contested the 1989 parliamentary election as one of the Sri Lanka Freedom Party's candidates in Trincomalee District but failed to get elected.
 In 1993 he became chairman of Kinniya Divisional Council.
 Majeed joined the Sri Lanka Muslim Congress (SLMC) in 1994 and contested the 1994 parliamentary election as one of its candidates in Trincomalee District.
 He was elected to Parliament as the sole SLMC representative from Trincomalee District.
 The SLMC contested the 2000 parliamentary election as part of the People's Alliance (PA) in Trincomalee District.
 Majeed was re-elected, this time as a People's Alliance candidate.
 He was appointed Deputy Minister of Post and Telecommunications.

-The alliance between the SLMC and PA crumbled in 2001 and the SLMC joined the opposition United National Front.
-Majeed contested the 2001 parliamentary election as one of the UNF's candidates in Trincomalee District but failed to get re-elected.
+The SLMC-PA alliance crumbled in 2001, and the SLMC joined the opposition United National Front.
+Majeed failed to get re-elected in Trincomalee District at the 2001 parliamentary election as a UNF candidate.
 The SLMC contested the 2004 parliamentary election on its own in Trincomalee District.
 Majeed re-entered Parliament as the sole SLMC representative from Trincomalee District.
 Then the SLMC suffered a series of rebellions and splits and on 30 May 2004 Majeed was expelled from the SLMC.
 In October 2004 Majeed was appointed Minister for Trincomalee District Rehabilitation and Development.
 Majeed then joined two parties formed by former SLMC members, firstly the National Congress led by A. L. M. Athaullah and then the All Ceylon Muslim Congress led by Rishad Bathiudeen.
 In 2007 he re-joined the SLFP.
 Majeed was appointed Non-Cabinet Minister of Co-operatives in January 2007.

 Majeed contested the 2010 parliamentary election as one of the United People's Freedom Alliance's candidates in Trincomalee District but failed to get re-elected after coming third amongst the UPFA candidates.
 He was then appointed Presidential Coordinator for the Trincomalee District and SLFP organiser for Mutur Electoral Division.

-Majeed contested the 2012 provincial council election as one of the UPFA's candidates in Trincomalee District and was elected to the Eastern Provincial Council (EPC).
+In the 2012 provincial council election, as one of the UPFA's candidates in Trincomalee District, Majeed was elected to the Eastern Provincial Council (EPC).
 The UPFA became the largest group on the EPC but didn't have a majority.
-After some horse trading an agreement was reached between the UPFA and SLMC which allowed the UPFA to form an administration with the support of the SLMC.
-Under the agreement between the UPFA and SLMC a UPFA nominee would serve as Chief Minister for two and half years after a which a SLMC nominee would become Chief Minister.
+After some horse trading, an agreement was reached between the UPFA and SLMC which allowed the UPFA to form an administration with the support of the SLMC.
+Under the agreement between the UPFA and SLMC, a UPFA nominee would serve as Chief Minister for two and half years after a which a SLMC nominee would become Chief Minister.
 Majeed was appointed Chief Minister by Governor Mohan Wijewickrama and was sworn in on 18 September 2012 in Colombo in front of President Mahinda Rajapaksa.